 The process, step by step

-• Step 3 — Underwriting review— The insurer reviews your documents and confirms the takeover.
-This is usually faster than standard underwriting because there are no medicals involved.
+• Step 4 — AIA reviews and accepts — Generally faster than standard underwriting because there are no medicals.

 A few things to think about before you start